-Capital Cost: \$10,045,000 Annual 0&M: \$80,000
+Capital Cost: \$10,045,000 Annual O&M: \$80,000

-Present Worth: \$10,321,000\ Time to Implement: 2.5 years
+Present Worth: \$10,321,000 Time to Implement: 2.5 years

-Contaminated soils would be excavated down to three feet below the water table (approximately 34. " rubic yards), treated in an on-site thermal desorption of the description of the ground.
-Deeper contaminated is site and groundwater would not be addressed.
-The street is afterburner to prevent unacceptable emissions of value organic compounds.
+Contaminated soils would be excavated down to three feet below the water table (approximately 34,000 cubic yards), treated in an on-site thermal desorption unit, and placed back into the ground.
+Deeper contaminated soils and groundwater would not be addressed.
+Off-gases from the thermal desorption unit would be treated in an afterburner to prevent unacceptable emissions of volatile organic compounds.
 A 30-year monitoring period is included.

-lternative IV: In-situ soil venting + monitoring.
+Alternative IV: In-situ soil venting + monitoring.